|

 centers instead of relying on standard Internet protocols to power its

+networks.
 Google says its current ‘Jupiter’ networking setup — which represents

 the fifth generation of the company’s efforts in this area — offers